RPMorganomous/map-meister/README.md

 This application utilizes a View - Model - ModelView design.
 All components in the dom (view) are completely controlled by the ModelView, according to modern JavaScript design principles.

 With the [design spec](https://review.udacity.com/#!/rubrics/17/view) provided by [Udacity](https://www.udacity.com/) this project was built completely from scratch.
-After achieving basic functionality, the project was expanded to include numerous features not required by the spec but still important for the overall user experience (detailed below).
+After achieving basic functionality, the project was expanded to include numerous additional features not required by the spec but still important for the overall user experience:

+## Additional Features

+* **Custom Search**
+    - Search the neighborhood using any term you want!
+* **Custom Map Styles**
+    - In addition to the regular Google Map and Satellite styles, Neighborhood Map offers Desert and Midnight Map styles
+* **Custom Marker Set**
+    - There is a custom-build marker set showing 5 specific locations.
+The markers are customized and portray traditional marker functionality.
+* **Foursquare Web Service API**
+    - The search function retrieves JSON data via AJAX creating a separate set of coresponding markers.
+* **Dual-Collection Filtering**
+    - When executing a filter, the results are culled from two seperate collections of places.
+Both are managed by the ModelView so the list, markers, and infowindows operate appropriately.
+* **Custom Styled Infowindows**
+    - Infowindow styling is modern and sexy!
+    - When operating on mobile device, the panoramic views are fully responsive to device rotation.
+* **Search Results Icons**
+    - Icons provided by Foursquare are retrieved and aligned appropriately next to the listed place.

 ## Executing The Application